dennisXZX/devops-notes/AWS-Route53.md

 ### Route 53

+Route53 is a managed DNS (Domain Name System).
+DNS is a collection of rules and records which helps clients understand how to reach a server through URLs.

+In AWS, the most common records are:

+- A: URL to IPv4
+- AAAA: URL to IPv6
+- CNAME: URL to URL
+- Alias: URL to AWS resource

+Prefer Alias over CNAME for AWS resource for performance reasons.

 #### Routing Policy

 - Simple routing - If you choose the simple routing policy, you can only have one record with multiple IP addresses.
 If you specify multiple values in a record, Route 53 returns all values to the user in a random order.